OREGON COLLEGE INFORMATION

 - NACAC & PNACAC College Fairs, Ashland, Eugene, Portland, Redmond, Roseburg

-- Salem Area Chamber of Commerce Career Fair, Salem
+- Salem Area Chamber of Commerce College and Career Fair, Salem

 - Northwest Youth Careers Expo, Portland